call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 but it's old enough to use DDR3 ram.
 The one thing I can say for sure is that their hosting is located in Buffalo - New York.
 Honestly, I am very confused.
 Just avoid it, it honestly looks abandoned.

+[MCSpace.club](https://mcspace.club/) : MCSpace.club is a free server host offering 1GB servers with unknown CPUs and unknown locations.
+From the sounds of it they work off of ads (you stay on a web page and as long as you stay on that your server stays up) and also may be [Creeper,wtf](https://Creeper.wtf).
+They are not legally a company and by the looks of it have full access to your files with no legal clauses stopping them from downloading them.
+I'd avoid, way too sketchy.

 [MCProHosting](https://clients.mcprohosting.com/cart.php?gid=34) : DO NOT USE.
 MCProHosting is one of the most infamous server hosts out there and they take huge advantage of it.
 Charging $8 for 1GB of ram with (according to [this](https://clients.mcprohosting.com/knowledgebase/105/What-are-the-specs-on-our-servers.html) knowledge base article) Xeon E5-2600 CPUs - significantly slower than CPUs like the i9-10900k or Ryzen 9 5950X.
 The worst part?
 They limit player slots depending